connexcs/docs/docs/apps/components/sub-form.md

 ## Description

-A **Sub-form**, also called a nested form or child form, is a powerful tool in form creation that allows you to embed one form within another.
+A **Sub-form**, is a powerful tool in form creation that allows you to embed one form within another.

 Think of it as a smaller form placed within the larger form, providing additional details or related information about a specific section.

-Subform component, for list (array) type form data, uses Table layout, doesn't support layout nesting.
+Sub-form component, for list (array) type form data, uses Table layout, doesn't support layout nesting.

 <img src= "/apps/components/img/subform.png">